 Whether you’re looking to have a fun weekend adventure or want to impress your friends, going on a hot tub boat in Seattle is one way to easily do that.
 This experience is one of the best kept secrets in Washington State that I just learned about this year.

-I did this during the winter and the temperature of the hot tub mixed with the cool air felt great, but summer would also be a fun time to rent one.
+I did this during the winter, and the temperature of the hot tub mixed with the cool air felt great, but summer in Seattle would also be a fun time to rent one.
 You get two hours on the boat and can have a handful of friends with you as you slowly drive around Lake Union.
+You can bring snacks as well as your own playlist to listen to your music, which I highly recommend.

 7. Wine Taste in Walla Walla

-While Washington may not have Napa Valley, we do have the Walla Walla region, which is where a large portion of our grapes are grown.
-The area is in the southeast corner of the state, which makes for a fun road trip on the weekend.
+While Washington may not have Napa Valley, we do have the Walla Walla region, where many of our grapes are grown.
+The area is in the state’s southeast corner, making for a fun road trip from Seattle on the weekend.

-There are dozens of different wineries in the region, which is one of the best things about Washington State.
-If you’re a local, you’ll likely recognize some of the winery names as wine you’ve had in restaurants before.
+The region has dozens of different wineries, which is one of the best things about Washington State.
+If you’re a local, you’ll likely recognize some of the winery names as the wine you’ve had in restaurants before.
 I recommend going when the weather is warm outside so you can enjoy outdoor wine tasting while looking over the vineyards.

 8. Visit the Furthermost Northwestern Corner of the US

 One of the most unique experiences in Washington State is being able to say you’ve visited the very northwestern corner of the country.
-Luckily, this is also a very scenic stop, so it’s worth the trip to visit Cape Flattery on the Olympic Peninsula.
+Luckily, this is also a very scenic stop, so visiting Cape Flattery on the Olympic Peninsula is worth the trip.

 I recommend going on an Olympic Peninsula road trip to truly experience the whole area.
 One of the more unique items to put on your Washington bucket list is booking a stay in the park, as not all national parks have lodging you can stay at.
 Lake Crescent Lodge is a beautiful lodge right on the lake that’s perfect for calling your base.